 Plan Azure domain-joined Hadoop clusters in HDInsight

 The standard HDInsight cluster is a single-user cluster.
 It is suitable for most companies that have smaller application teams building large data workloads.
-As Hadoop gained popularity, many enterprises started moving toward a model in which clusters are managed by IT teams and multiple application teams share clusters.
-Thus, functionalities involving multiuser clusters are among the most requested functionalities in Azure HDInsight.
+Each user can have a different cluster dedicated to himself on demand and destroy it when it's not needed anymore.
+However, many enterprises started moving toward a model in which clusters are managed by IT teams and multiple application teams share clusters.
+Thus, multiuser access to the cluster is needed in Azure HDInsight for these larger enterprises.

-Instead of building its own multiuser authentication and authorization, HDInsight relies on the most popular identity provider--Active Directory (AD).
-The powerful security functionality in AD can be used to manage multiuser authentication in HDInsight.
-By integrating HDInsight with AD, you can communicate with the clusters by using your AD credentials.
-The VMs in HDInsight are domain-joined to your AD, and that is how HDInsight maps an AD user to a local Hadoop user, so all the services running on HDInsight (Ambari, Hive server, Ranger, Spark thrift server, and others) work seamlessly for the authenticated user.
-Administrators can then create strong authorization policies using Apache Ranger to provide role-based access control for resources in HDInsight.
+HDInsight relies on the most popular identity provider--Active Directory (AD) in a managed way.
+By integrating HDInsight with Azure Active Directory Domain Services (AAD-DS), you can access the clusters by using your domain credentials.
+The VMs in HDInsight are domain-joined to your provided domain, so all the services running on HDInsight (Ambari, Hive server, Ranger, Spark thrift server, and others) work seamlessly for the authenticated user.
+Administrators can then create strong authorization policies using Apache Ranger to provide role-based access control for resources in the cluster.

 Integrate HDInsight with Active Directory

-When integrating HDInsight with Active Directory, HDInsight cluster nodes are domain-joined to an AD domain.
+Open-source Hadoop relies on Kerberos for providing authentication and security.
+Therefore, HDInsight cluster nodes are domain-joined to a domain managed by AAD-DS.
 Kerberos security is configured for the Hadoop components on the cluster.
-For each of the Hadoop components, a service principal is created on the Active Directory.
+For each of the Hadoop components, a service principal is created automatically.
 A corresponding machine principal is also created for each machine that is joined to the domain.
-These service principals and machine principals can clutter your Active Directory.
-As a result, it is required to provide an Organizational Unit (OU) within the Active Directory, where these principals are placed.
+In order to store these service and machine principals, it is required to provide an Organizational Unit (OU) within the domain controller (AAD-DS), where these principals are placed.

-To summarize, you need set up an environment with:
+To summarize, you need to set up an environment with:

-- An Active Directory domain controller with LDAPS configured.
+- An Active Directory domain (managed by AAD-DS)

-- An Organizational Unit created on Active Directory.
+- An Organizational Unit (OU) created on AAD-DS

 - Create Service principals in the OU.

-- Join machines to domain and create machine principals in the OU.
+- Join machines to the domain and create machine principals in the OU.

 The following screenshot shows an OU created in contoso.com.
 Some of the service principals and machine principals are shown in the screenshot as well.